Wayne Smith has compiled the following:

 Courtesy Ron Majors

-This is a census of 1868 Large Queen covers, almost 7,600 of them, sorted by postal rate and destination.
-It begins with domestic mail (4,700 plus covers), and then lists foreign mail to Newfoundland and PEI (86 covers), United States (1,450 covers), Great Britain (over 1,000 covers), and other foreign destinations broken down by country (almost 250 covers).
+This is a census of 1868 Large Queen covers, over 8,000 of them, sorted by postal rate and destination.
+It begins with domestic mail (over 5,000 covers), and then lists foreign mail to Newfoundland and PEI (almost 100 covers), United States (over 1,500 covers), Great Britain (over 1,000 covers), and other foreign destinations broken down by country (over 250 covers).

 Author's collection